SydneyHammer/Wireguard-Profile-Selector/README.md

 # wg-select

 **wg-select** is a tool for quickly switching between WireGuard profiles.
+I created it because I was tired of always having to check which profile is running, then having to disable it with `sudo wg-quick down [profile]` and then `sudo wg-quick up [profile]`

 ## Requirements